-Subscribers may request routine re-key / re-issue.
+Subscribers may request routine re-key.

-TrustFactory SSL Issuing CA may re-key a Certificate as long as:
+TrustFactory SSL Issuing CA may re-key a Certificate under the following criteria:

-- The original Certificate to be re-keyed has not been revoked; - The original Certificate to be re-keyed has not expired; - The new Public Key has not been blacklisted for any reason; and - All details within the Certificate remain accurate and no new or additional validation is required.
+- The original Certificate to be re-keyed has not been revoked: - The original Certificate to be re-keyed has not expired; - The Subscriber has not been blacklisted for any reason; and - All details within the Certificate remain accurate and no new or additional validation is required.

-The original Certificate will be revoked after re-keyed/re-issued certificate is issued.
+The original Certificate will be revoked after re-keyed certificate is issued.